reneklootwijk/node-mideahvac/README.md

 * `password`, the password to login into the Midea Cloud
 * `deviceId`, the id of the device to address via the Midea Cloud

 For each AC unit to be monitored and controlled an appliance must be created.
 When multiple appliances are configured using the same uid for the Midea Cloud, the connection to the cloud will be shared between these appliances.
-However, it is also possible to monitor and control appliances using different uid's.
+However, it is also possible to monitor and control appliances linked to different uid's.

 An example of creating an appliance using the Midea Cloud:
 ```javascript